thodrek/thodrek.github.io/docs/about.markdown

 ---
 <img style="float: right; padding-left:20px; padding-bottom:20px; width:150px;" src="/assets/photo.jpg">

-**<span style="color:red">Update:</span>** I am on leave at Apple, where I am leading the Knowledge Platform - ML team.
+**<span style="color:red">Update:</span>** I am on leave at Apple, where I lead the Knowledge Platform - ML team.
 After that, I will be joining the Department of Computer Science at ETH Zurich.

 I am an Assistant Proferssor at UW-Madison.
 I've also had the pleasure to cofound Inductiv, a company around HoloClean, that is now part of Apple.
 My lab works on the foundations of **structured intelligence systems**: